LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingest-data-from-csv-files.md

 - To access this data within [AWS Athena](querying-data-using-sql.md), you will need to crawl this data, using the matching crawler.
-Navigate to the [AWS Glue Crawler][aws_glue_crawler_console] interface, find the job named `raw-zone-<department>-manual-uploads-crawler`, and select "Run crawler".
+Navigate to the [AWS Glue Crawler][aws_glue_crawler_console] interface, find the job named `raw-zone-<department>-manual-uploads-crawler`, and click on "Run crawler".
 Observe the job within the console until it's status returns to "Ready".
+  Check the "Last runtime" of previous jobs to get an idea of how long you might have to wait.

-- Once crawled, there will be a newly created table within the database `raw-zone-<department>-manual-uploads-database`.
+- Once crawled, there will be a newly created table within the database which you can access in Athena as `dataplatform-stg-raw-zone-<department>-manual-uploads-database`.
+  You should see a table eg. "cake\_designs" with the column names as per the CSV header.
+  You should also see various "import\_..." columns at the end some of which are marked (Partitioned).
   You can then view the newly imported tables under the tables tab.
+  Note: The original names of the files, when they were uploaded, is not captured here at the moment.

+[raw_zone]: ../zones.md#raw-zone
 [aws_s3_console]: https://console.aws.amazon.com/s3/
 [aws_glue_jobs_console]: https://eu-west-2.console.aws.amazon.com/glue/home?region=eu-west-2#etl:tab=jobs
 [aws_glue_crawler_console]: https://eu-west-2.console.aws.amazon.com/glue/home?region=eu-west-2#catalog:tab=crawlerss